iancarscadden/sidekick/src/renderer/UI_DOCS.md

    - Highlights language-specific syntax as code is being received
    - Provides visual indication for streaming code blocks with pulsing left border
    - Displays language label in real-time when language is specified

+## Empty State Handling

+The application implements intelligent empty state handling:

+1. **TextArea Empty State**:
+   - When no content, not loading, and no error, the TextArea collapses to zero height
+   - Uses `.empty-state` class to remove all padding, margin, and set zero height
+   - Prevents empty space when the overlay is inactive

+2. **Overlay Empty Content**:
+   - When TextArea is empty, the content area collapses while maintaining header space
+   - Uses `.empty-content` class to maintain top padding for header but remove all other padding
+   - Minimizes UI footprint when inactive
+   - Clean appearance with just header bar visible

 ## Keyboard Shortcuts